What are carbohydrates?

 When to eat your carbohydrates

-This keeps your child’s blood glucose levels stable and energy levels steady.
+This keeps your child’s blood glucose levels and energy levels steady.
 This is essential for adults and children with diabetes, but it’s also important for people who want to keep up good general health.

-Making the change to low-GI foods
+Making the change to lower-GI foods

 If you swap at least half your carbohydrate food choices for lower-GI options, your whole family can reap the benefits.